MicrosoftDocs/microsoft-365-docs/microsoft-365/security/advanced-hunting-language-overview.md

 | **makeset** |  Return a dynamic (JSON) array of the set of distinct values that Expr takes in the group. |
 | **find** | Find rows that match a predicate across a set of tables. |

-To see a live example of these operators, run them as part of the **Get started** section.
+To see a live example of these operators, run them from the **Get started** section.

 ## Understand data types and their query syntax implications